 The Office of Ombudsman shall publish on an annual basis a consolidated analysis of the year's complaints and resolutions, appropriately dealing with confidentiality obligations and concerns.
 Such annual report should include a description of any trends or common elements of complaints received during the period in question, as well as recommendations for steps that could be taken to minimize future complaints.
 The annual report shall be posted on the Website.

-The Ombudsman maintains its own a set page on the icann.org website.
+The Ombudsman maintains its own page on the icann.org website.
 Annual reports have been included under this page from 2005 – 2010.

 The Ombudsman now reports to the Board on a quarterly basis in addition to publishing an annual report.
-Furthermore, the Ombudsman has a Facebook page and writes a regular blog on various topics.
+Furthermore, the Ombudsman has a Facebook page and writes a regular blog on various topics (see http://omblog.icann.org)..

-In discussions with the ATRT2, the Ombudsman mentioned additional functions that were not included in the explicit bylaws charter, including:
+In discussions with ATRT2, the Ombudsman mentioned additional functions that were not included in the explicit bylaws charter, including:

 “To ensure that there is transparency of the flow of information.”